 As a consequence of its structure, HTML5 allows enabling high quality, professional human translation without the need to rely on flawed machine translation solutions.
 It’s simply more scalable than older versions of HTML and as a result, your website visitors have fully translated, localized, contextualized and transcreated content they can fully comprehend and take advantage of.

-Now, you have to know that our Website Translation Live Editor (Alpha), is fully compatible with HTML5 so “objects” are not breaking the conceptual design of relative viewport distances during the translation process.
+Now, you have to know that our Website Translation Live Editor, is fully compatible with HTML5 so “objects” are not breaking the conceptual design of relative viewport distances during the translation process.

-You can even see a live demonstration of our new website translation tool!
-See how your page layout will look like as you enter the translation.
+Your page layout will look like as you enter the translation directly.
 With this tool you can translate your own website or hire a professional translator to do so:

 If your company has multilingual websites and a large number of mobile device users as well, adopting HTML5 is an extremely important step for your business.
 And translating your website is even more important for your company’s international expansion!